Children & Youth

 • Who

-Children and families enrolled at participating MHUSD and GUSD schools who are at risk of experiencing mental health or behavioral challenges.
+Children and families enrolled at participating GUSD, MHUSD and SJUSD schools who are at risk of experiencing mental health or behavioral challenges.

 • Program Goals